yuroyami/my-portfolio/README.md

 - My motto is: Compatibility, Stability, Efficiency, and Creativity.

 ## NOTE:
-The works published here are only for showcase only.
-They are protected under their own respective licenses and therefore, the owners will be notified with any illegal use.
+The works published here are just for showcase only.
+They are protected under their own respective licenses and therefore, the owners will be notified and go after any illegal use.

 ## Little Background:
 - I am a 25 year old developer who graduated from Algiers' Superior School of Informatics and Computer Science.
 I currently study Dentistry as my second degree, and do Freelancing online as a hustle.